The 19 Best Modern TV Shows Set in the 1990s

 Starring Lily James and Sebastian Stan, the miniseries follows Anderson and Lee as they meet, get married, and later have to deal with the fallout from the theft and release of the infamous tape.

-Cruel Summer, Freeform (2021 – present)
+Cruel Summer, Freeform (2021 – 2023)

-Among the newer shows on this list of best 90s TV shows is also Freeform’s twisty thriller Cruel Summer which takes place on June 21st of three different years – 1993, 1994, and 1995.
+Among the newer shows on this list of best 90s TV shows is also Freeform’s twisty thriller Cruel Summer, which takes place on June 21st of three different years – 1993, 1994, and 1995.

-Cruel Summer tells the story of Jeanette Turner, a nerdy wannabe turned the popular girl who’s implicated in the sudden disappearance of her classmate Kate Wallis, the actual popular girl whose life Jeanette seemingly took over after Kate went missing.
+Cruel Summer tells the story of Jeanette Turner, a nerdy wannabe turned popular girl who’s implicated in the sudden disappearance of her classmate Kate Wallis, the actual popular girl whose life Jeanette seemingly took over after Kate went missing.

-So we watch as Jeanette’s small town of Skylin, Texas turns on her as the evidence of her connection to Kate’s disappearance grows stronger and stronger.
+So we watch as Jeanette’s small town of Skylin, Texas, turns on her as the evidence of her connection to Kate’s disappearance grows stronger and stronger.
 And unravel the mystery of Kate’s kidnapping as we alternate between the point of view of the two girls on that fateful date.

 Moone Boy, Sky One (2012 – 2015)